 Of course!
 MotoMon hardware can do the following:

-- Track the vehicles iginitions on and off.
+- Track the vehicle’s ignition on and off.

-- Connect a switch to select the type of trip which is driven, business or private personal usage.
+- Connect a switch to select the type of trip made, business or private personal use.

 - Unlock your doors, flash the lights, and honk the horn.